General

 Field | Description | Type |

-340B ID* | The HRSA assigned parent 340B ID of the entity that purchased the administered medication at the 340B price. | Alpha numeric ID that may contain dashes-- starts with two or three letters |
+340B ID* | The HRSA assigned parent 340B ID of the entity that purchased the administered medication. | Alpha Numeric ID that may contain dashes -- starts with with 2 or 3 letters |

-Claim Number* | The claim number as assigned by the healthcare provider. | Alpha numeric |
+Claim Number* | The claim number as assigned by the healthcare provider. | Alpha Numeric (A/N) |

 Date of Service* | Date on which the medication was administered to the patient. | Standard Date Formats |

 HCPCS Code | The five digit HCPCS code for separately payable medications.
-This value may not exist for medications that are reimbursed as part of procedure (e.g. a blood thinner used as part of an outpatient procedure). | Alpha numeric, five digits |
+This value may not exist for medications that are reimbursed as part of procedure (e.g. a blood thinner used as part of an outpatient procedure). | Alpha Numeric (A/N) |

-HCPCS Code Modifier | Modifier code associated with a separately payable medication with its own 5 digit HCPCS code. | Alpha numeric, two characters |
+HCPCS Code Modifier | Modifier code associated with a separately payable medication with its own 5 digit HCPCS code. | Alpha Numeric (A/N) |

 Health Plan Name* | Name of the patient's primary health insurance plan.
-Examples include Medicare Part B, MediCal, Aetna POS, etc. | Alpha numeric |
+Examples include Medicare Part B, MediCal, Aetna POS, etc. | Alpha Numeric (A/N) |

-Health Plan ID* | The identifier code of the patient's primary health insurance plan as assigned by the health insurer. | Alpha numeric |
+Health Plan ID* | The identifier code of the patient's primary health insurance plan as assigned by the health insurer. | Alpha Numeric (A/N) |

-NDC-11* | The NDC-11 of the medication administered to the patient. | Numeric, 11 digits, may contain up to four leading zeros |
+NDC-11* | The NDC-11 of the medication administered to the patient. | Numeric - 11 digits, may contain up to 4 leading zeros |

-Physician ID* | The NPI of the physician that administered the medication to the patient. | Numeric, 10 digits, never starts with a leading zero |
+Rendering Physician ID* | The NPI of the physician that administered the medication to the patient. | Numeric - 10 digits, never starts with a leading zero |

-Quantity* | The quantity - as measured in billable units - of medication administered to the patient. | Numeric, can contain decimals |
+Quantity* | The quantity - as measured in billable units - of medication administered to the patient. | Numeric - can contain decimals |

-Service Provider ID* | The NPI of the healthcare entity where the patient received the medication administration.
-For example, this could be the NPI of a hospital outpatient surgery center or the NPI of an outpatient infusion center. | Numeric, 10 digits, never starts with a leading zero |
+Service Provider ID* | he NPI of the healthcare entity where the patient received the medication administration.
+For example, this could be the NPI of a hospital outpatient surgery center or the NPI of an outpatient infusion center. | Numeric - 10 digits, never starts with a leading zero |

 *Indicates a required field